 We evaluate against supervised learning as well as different variants of self-supervised learning in order to expose the merit of our design choices.
 We denote contrastive learning by CL below.
 0.04in

 \textbf{(1) Radatron.} We compare against the original implementation reported in~\cite{madani2022radatron} based on supervised learning.

-\textbf{(2) Intra-modal CL.} We disable vision from contributing to the composite contrastive loss by setting $\lambda_{\text{cross}} = 0$ in Eq.~\ref{eq:composite_loss}, which results in intra-modal, radar-only CL.
+\textbf{(2) Intra-modal CL.} We disable vision from contributing to the composite contrastive loss, which results in intra-modal, radar-only CL.
 For this, we use the vision-based augmentations of vertical flipping and center cropping.

 \textbf{(3) Cross-modal CL.} We disable intra-modal CL and its radar-specific augmentations, reverting to a CL configuration that is wholly reliant on cross-modal learning between radar and vision.
 We extend the implementations of SimCLR~\cite{chen2020simple} and MoCo~\cite{he2020momentum} for our cross-modal settings.